kisanms/Live_Tracker/README.md

   - Work hour file is created
   - Now we can the location data when clockin and clock out.
 - **Jan 29**
-  -Manager clockin data store in workhour and Persistent clockin db
+  - Manager clockin data store in workhour and Persistent clockin db
+  - Admin's active now is working for manager